This Is What Whales Are Betting On Coinbase Global - Benzinga

 What The Experts Say On Coinbase Global:

-- Goldman Sachs downgraded its action to Neutral with a price target of $80

-- JMP Securities has decided to maintain their Market Outperform rating on Coinbase Global, which currently sits at a price target of $250.
+- Goldman Sachs has decided to maintain their Neutral rating on Coinbase Global, which currently sits at a price target of $70.

-- MoffettNathanson has decided to maintain their Buy rating on Coinbase Global, which currently sits at a price target of $200.
+- Piper Sandler has decided to maintain their Overweight rating on Coinbase Global, which currently sits at a price target of $120.

 - Cowen & Co. downgraded its action to Outperform with a price target of $85

+- JP Morgan downgraded its action to Neutral with a price target of $68

-- Mizuho has decided to maintain their Neutral rating on Coinbase Global, which currently sits at a price target of $60.
+- Needham has decided to maintain their Buy rating on Coinbase Global, which currently sits at a price target of $89.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.